-If your gums are sore, bleeding, or receding, these may be signs of gum disease.
-Other symptoms include pain while chewing, bad breath, loose teeth, and even tooth loss.
-Treatments vary from case to case, from a simple deep cleaning to medication or surgery.
-The sooner you come in to see us, the faster we can help.
+If your gums are sore, bleeding, or receding, these may be tooth loss.
+Treatments for gum disease vary from case to case, from a simple deep cleaning to medication or oral surgery.
+The sooner you come in to see our Shelby Township, MI, dentists, the faster we can help..
+Other symptoms include pain while chewing, bad breath, loose teeth, and even

-Although this may seem obvious, good oral care is crucial for healthy gums.is not enough, especially when it comes to gum disease.
-You should add flossing to your routine to reduce the risk of plaque building up and damaging your gums.
+Although this may seem obvious, good oral care is crucial for healthy gums.
+Brushing your teeth is not enough, especially when it comes to gum disease.
+You should also add flossing to your routine to reduce the risk of plaque building up and damaging your gums.
 When flossing, be sure to get up and under your gums to remove any plaque that’s hiding there.

-Using an antimicrobial mouthwash low in alcohol can also be beneficial to your oral health.
-Mouthwash, or any other drink with high alcohol content, can dry out your mouth which promotes bacterial growth.
-Gingivitis treatment can be as simple as scheduling a teeth cleaning and practicing good oral hygiene.
+Using a teeth cleaning with our dentists and practicing good oral hygiene at home.low in alcohol can also be beneficial to your oral health.
+Mouthwash, or any other drink, with a high alcohol content can dry out your mouth which promotes bacterial growth. can be as simple as scheduling a

 Vitamin C deficiency is one of the leading causes of gum disease.
-Including more Vitamin C in your diet not only helps prevent gum disease but can also help treat any symptoms you might have.
-Vitamin C has healing properties that can stop your gums from swelling or bleeding while stabilizing loose teeth.
+Including more vitamin C in your diet not only helps prevent gum disease, but can also help treat any symptoms you might currently have.
+Moreover, vitamin C has healing properties that can stop your gums from swelling or bleeding while stabilizing loose teeth.

 Maintaininga healthy diet is the number one best thing you can do to keep your teeth and gums healthy.
-Be sure to avoid sugary foods and drinks as they lead to tooth decay and gum damage.
+Be sure to avoid or at the very least limit sugary foods and drinks as they can lead to tooth decay and gum damage.

-Eating a balanced and nutritious diet filled with vitamins and minerals boosts your immunity and helps ward off many diseases.
+Eating a balanced and nutritious diet filled with vitamins and minerals boosts your immunity and helps ward off many diseases, including gum disease.
 Try incorporating foods that are high in collagen, beta carotene, and omega-3s for best results.

-Staying hydrated is necessary for preventing gum disease, as well as promoting overall health.
+Staying hydrated is necessary in preventing gum disease, as well as promoting overall health.
 Drinking plenty of water produces more saliva which helps fight off bacteria that can cause gum infection.

-Smoking cigarettes and using tobacco products has been known to cause countless health issues.
+Smoking cigarettes and using tobacco products has been known to cause countless health issues, especially gum disease.
 Tobacco products are very harmful to your gums and should be avoided no matter the cost.

 Even other tobacco sources, such as chewing tobacco, cigars, and e-cigarettes are harmful to your gums.
 It’s best to steer clear of tobacco products altogether if you want healthy teeth and gums.

-Having regular dental appointments is crucial to maintaining and improving your oral health.
+Having regular dental appointments with our staff is crucial to maintaining and improving your oral health.

-Only a dental professional can remove the buildup of tartar (hardened plaque) which over time will cause gum disease and if not properly treated will enable it to progress to periodontitis.
-Also, our dentists will be able to spot any signs of gum disease during your appointment.
+Only a dental professional like one of our hygienists can remove the buildup of tartar (hardened plaque) which over time will progress into gum disease if not properly treated.
+Also, our dentists will be able to spot any warning signs of gum disease during your appointment.